-Certificates of the Board shall state that the holder has met the requirements of the Board and is certified by the Board as a medical specialist in plastic surgery and is entitled to be known as a "diplomate of The American Board of Plastic Surgery, Inc." Effective 1995, certificates issued by the Board are dated and will be valid for ten years and subject to participation in the Continuous Certification Program.
+Certificates of the Board shall state that the holder has met the requirements of the Board and is certified by the Board as a medical specialist in plastic surgery and is entitled to be known as a "Diplomate of The American Board of Plastic Surgery, Inc." Effective 1995-2023 certificates issued by the Board were dated and valid for ten years and subject to participation in the Continuous Certification Program.
+Starting in 2024, printed certificates will not include an expiration date.
+However, all diplomates will begin a certification cycle valid for five years and are required to participate in the Continuous Certification Program.
 Certificates issued prior to 1995 are valid indefinitely.

 The American Board of Plastic Surgery considers certification to be a lifelong endeavor.
-The ABPS expects and encourages all diplomates including those with non-dated certificates to participate in the ABPS Continuous Certification program.
+The ABPS expects and encourages all Diplomates including those with non-dated certificates to participate in the ABPS Continuous Certification program.